Psy-Fer/interARTIC/docs/usage.md

 If you have some custom data, you can create directories to adhere to the structure discussed above and place the files accordingly.
 For medaka pipieline, fast5 files and the sequencing summary file are not required.
 You can simply place one or more fastq files under *fastq_pass*.
 For nanopolish pipeline, you can place fastq file/s in  *fastq_pass*, the corresponding fast5 files under *fast5_pass* and the sequencing_summary file.

-If particular experiment contains multiplexed samples, a CSV file containing the data's sample names and barcodes should be placed in the sample-barcodes directory specified during the configuration step above.
+If a particular experiment contains multiplexed samples, a CSV file containing the data's sample names and barcodes should be placed in the sample-barcodes directory specified during the configuration step above.

 A sample CSV file for a dataset with four multiplexed samples using native barcodes is below: